zeyadsalah22/Job-Lander/README.md

 - Add new job applications
 - Track the status of their applications
 - Review questions asked in interviews
-- Save applications in todo list to apply later
+- Save job opportunities in a to-do list for applying later
 - Generate reports and statistics for better insights

 ## Frontend Overview